GriffinPlus/dotnet-libs-logging/README.md

 ### Configuration

 The main purpose of the *log configuration* is loading logging specific settings and providing information about which log levels should be enabled on which log writers.
-By default *Griffin+ Logging* comes with a configuration that allows all messages associated with log levels destined for a user's eyes to be logged, namely log level `Failure`, `Error`, `Warning` and `Note`.
+By default *Griffin+ Logging* comes with a configuration that allows all messages associated with log levels destined for a user's eyes to be logged, namely log level `Emergency`, `Alert`, `Critical`, `Error`, `Warning` and `Notice`.
 Messages associated with other log levels are blocked.
 There is no restriction for log writers.
 The default log configuration is purely in-memory.

 You can tell *Griffin+ Logging* to use your own configuration by setting the `Log.Configuration` property.
 A configuration class only needs to implement the `ILogConfiguration` interface to work with the logging subsystem.
 Of course, you can implement a configuration class on your own, but in most cases one of the shipped implementations should suffice.